National Standard.

 Executive Leadership - Administrative Authority

-The Executive Leadership Team manages day-to-day administration and operational execution of board-adopted policies.
+The Executive Leadership Team manages day-to-day administration and execution of policies adopted by the Board of Directors.

 Responsibilities include: